bestkanthed/test_iitbaba/TO_DOS.md

 //
 ...///

+0.5) Write test cases for testing user limits and response times.
-8) need to really clear on what we want people to know about us => about page.
+1) need to really clear on what we want people to know about us => about page.
 Have a very clear about page.
 Features you want.
-9) test riggrously with multiple users and mobile views show relationship explicitly
+2) test riggrously with multiple users and mobile views show relationship explicitly
-10) cut off createTestUser.
+3) cut off createTestUser.
-12) Improve default image quality.
+4) Improve default image quality.
-14) Use google ads to target IIT people.
+5) Hobbies search
+6) Backend : Tracking activity and displaying to user.
+7)
 ...///

 /*